Please view these information tabs to help with determining the proper Mechanical Clock Pendulums for your clock.

 Fine timing of the clock is easy as seen.
 If the clock kept time in the past and now too fast, its time for a new movement and has nothing to do with the pendulum.
 A worn escape wheel is most likely the cause and a new unit would be less cost then a repair.

-The CM number off of the Kieninger clock movement itself is required to get the right pendulum.
-This information is not on the paper work and not on the wood case.
-Rather it would be a stamp on the brass clock movement's back plate instead.
-It will say a number such as 93CM or 116CM, some number followed by CM (centimeters).
+Kieninger Clock Lyre PendulumGet the CM number off of the clock movement itself to get the right pendulum.
+This information is not on the paper work and not on the wood case, it is only on the back of the movement.
+It will say a number such as 93CM or 116CM, or some other number along with a CM (centimeters).
+NOTE- The pendulum will be much shorter than the CM chosen but will be correct for the clock to keep time.
+German units measure from the top of the movement all the way down, and not just the pendulum.

 Kieninger clock movement identification